facebook/react-native/README.md

 `AppDelegate.m` to point to that file and deploy to your device like you would any other app.

-##### Q. What's up with this private repo?
-Why aren't you just open sourcing it now?
-A. We want input from the React community before we open the floodgates so we can incorporate your feedback, and we also have a bunch more features we want to add to make a more complete offering before we open source.

 ##### Q. Do you have to ship a JS runtime with your apps?
 A. No, we just use the JavaScriptCore public API that is part of iOS 7 and later.